-With an extensive career in the kitchen, Chef Coco has established herself as a member of various organizations including Disciples d’ Escoffier International USA, American Culinary Federation, Confrérie de la Chaîne des Rôtisseurs and now she is the first woman inducted into the National Black Chef’s Association.
+With an extensive career in the kitchen, Chef Coco has established herself as a member of various organizations including Disciples d’ Escoffier International USA, American Culinary Federation, and Confrérie de la Chaîne des Rôtisseurs.
 She devotes herself as an education advocate for various culinary schools including Aguste Escoffier School of Culinary Arts.
 You could assume that her achievement plate is full however, she uses a passion bucket to continue her endeavors in the culinary world.
 Some of these ventures include the design of her own Coco Collection brand of chef jackets, knives and housewares.
 The Kareen “Coco” Linton Collection will be unveiled at this year’s ACF National Convention in Orlando.
 Stay tuned!

 inspires you to cook?